 Can I increase the iron in breast milk by taking supplements?

-No, a mother can’t increase the iron levels in her milk by eating iron rich foods or taking supplements 14.
+No, a mother can’t increase the iron levels in her breast milk by eating iron rich foods or taking supplements 15.

 Can drinking coffee reduce the iron levels in breast milk?

 Possibly, several references online connect drinking a lot of coffee with less iron in breast milk.
-The volume of coffee described to have an effect on iron levels in breast milk varies between authors for example from 450ml 15 to 1 litre 16 per day.
+The volume of coffee that might effect iron levels in breast milk varies between authors for example from 450ml 16 to 1 litre 17 per day.

 See Coffee, Caffeine and Breastfeeding for more information.